Relaxation Protocol MP3 Files

 The original protocol developed decades ago has been updated and modified by various animal behaviorists.
 Dr. Karen Overall developed the version upon which these audio files were created.

 I’m really boiling things down here, but essentially the protocol teaches a dog to settle and defer to you in no matter what happens.
 Through food rewards and calm, quiet praise, the dog learns good associations with the various stimuli.
 It’s essentially a formatted, systematic way to use classical conditioning to teach a dog to feel better and relax.

-In our current usage, we harness Relaxation Protocol strategies to get through transition times — arriving at dog training class, arriving at new places — since Lilly struggles more when we first go somewhere.
+Later, we harnessed Relaxation Protocol strategies to get through transition times -- arriving at dog training class, arriving at new places -- since Lilly struggled more when we first go somewhere.

-As soon as I assume the relaxed body posture, ask Lilly for a simple SIT, and begin rewarding her for remaining still and calm, she pops right into Relaxation Protocol mode and settles down.
+As soon as I assumed the relaxed body posture, asked Lilly for a simple SIT, and began rewarding her for remaining still and calm, she would pop right into Relaxation Protocol mode and settle down.
 Think of it like an emotional reset.